CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 !['tmc_ped_cross'](../img/ped_cross_movement.png)

+For 3-legged or "T" intersections, pedestrians have typically _not_ been counted on the side of the intersection without a crosswalk, even when present in large numbers.
+The count in these cases will be given as zero.
+Going forward however (circa late 2024), the intention is to count that sidewalk as though it was a crossing of a typical 4-legged intersection.

 ### ATR Metadata (`countinfo`)

 Similar to [TMC Metadata (`countinfomics`)](#tmc-metadata-countinfomics), this table contains the location reference, date, and data type/source from all sources other than Turning Movement Counts.